 Reutemann had a particularly anonymous race given his teammate's dominance, fading away out of the points and out of the championship hunt, with Piquet doing just enough to scrape home to a first title.
 The effort in the heat proved almost too much for the Brazilian to bear and he needed to be carried from his car at race's end.

 The following year's race threw up another title fight, after a tragic season which meant the contenders would not have been the same as those predicted at the outset.
-Williams had again one driver in the fight, though this time it was in the form of Keke Rosberg, drafted in when Jones walked away from the sport.
-McLaren's John Watson was the other to still be in the title hunt, albeit always felt more of an outside shot.
+Williams again had one driver in the fight, though this time it was in the form of Keke Rosberg, drafted in when Jones walked away from the sport.
+McLaren's John Watson was the other driver still in the title hunt, albeit always as more of an outside shot.

-The race did at least develop some good battles: Niki Lauda battled side-by-side with Andrea de Cesaris for four corners as they battled for seventh, while Alboreto and Prost duelled for the lead after vibrations set in for the Renault man, forcing him to slow.
-Alboreto sailed past to take his first and Tyrrell's final-ever win.
+The race did at least develop some good battles: Niki Lauda battled side-by-side with Andrea de Cesaris for four corners as they jostled for seventh, while Alboreto and Prost duelled for the lead after vibrations set in for the Renault man, forcing him to slow.
+Alboreto sailed past to take his first and Tyrrell's penultimate-ever win.

 After two years of poor crowds and with the high rollers not arriving in mass numbers as predicted, the finances didn't look good for the Caesar's Palace bosses, so a parting of the ways with F1 was perhaps mutually agreeable.
 The grand prix circus departed for the likes of Dallas, Detroit and Phoenix - all equally questionable as street circuits go - before finally settling at Indianapolis and Circuit of the Americas in recent times.